Haiquan-27/SSH-Panel/README.md

 ```
  key algorithm available "RSAKey","DSSKey","ECDSAKey","Ed25519Key"
  The value is a list of 2 elements like [{RSAKey/DSSKey/ECDSAKey/Ed25519Key},{private key path}]
- !! if you sublime version < 4000 the command to generate the key must contain the [-m PEM] parameter
+ !! if you sublime version < 4000 the command to generate the key must contain the [-m PEM] parameter or use a tool to convert the existing private key file format
 ```
 * `"need_passphrase"` tells the plug-in whether a passphrase is set when generating a key pair, value is bool
 #### if your server uses gssapi authentication,option is: